 These approvals do have their benefits, however, and can allow for even more discretion for police, fire, general emergency, city maintenance, event management, and any of the other possible reasons a government may use a drone.

 Part 107 stands as only one of many regulatory hurdles for a drone operator.
 There are state and federal restrictions on where a drone may fly, who may fly, and for what purpose it may fly.
 These rules are vast and confusing and may subject an operator to civil or criminal sanctions.
 Texas is particularly strict on privacy rules for drones, where many operations over any private property may be a crime for the otherwise good-faith commercial operator.
 Certain steps must be taken pre- or post-flight in order to protect the operator and the footage produced.

 Conclusion and Recommendations

 The FAA has opened the door to all types of entities to enjoy drones for purposes beyond imagination.
 As the industry grows, companies, cities, and individuals must ensure they take proactive steps to protect their interests as well as those around them during operation.
-Commercial operators and enthusiasts alike should actively monitor the FAA, the Courts, and our blog here at Parker, LLP Attorneys at Law as every day brings new legal challenges for the ever growing drone industry.
+Commercial operators and enthusiasts alike should actively monitor the FAA, the Courts, and our blog here at Parker, PLLC Attorneys at Law as every day brings new legal challenges for the ever growing drone industry.